Bidirectional quantum teleportation using quantum walks: Conclusion

 \section{Conclusion}

 We studied single-qubit and two-qubit bidirectional teleportation using quantum walk techniques.
 In this teleportation scheme, initial entanglement is not required and can be generated in the four steps of the quantum walk process.
-In bidirectional single-qubit teleportation, we introduced nearest-neighbor jumps based on the outcome of a single coin.
-We studied this teleportation scheme using quantum walks on a one-dimensional line and on a circle with four vertices, and we have tabulated all the possibilities.
+In bidirectional single-qubit teleportation, nearest-neighbor jumps are introduced based on the outcome of a single coin.
+By implementing such jumps on two independent one-dimensional lattices, a protocol for single-qubit bidirectional teleportation is developed.
+A bidirectional single-qubit teleportation scheme is also developed using quantum walks on a four-vertex circle ($4$-cycle).
+All possible measurement outcomes and the corresponding unitary transformations required to reconstruct the teleported state in both cases have been tabulated.

 We also studied bidirectional two-qubit teleportation using two methods: the first involves nearest-neighbor jumps on a one-dimensional lattice based on the outcome of a coin, and the second involves both nearest-neighbor and next-nearest-neighbor jumps based on the outcomes of two coins.
-Finally, we showed that these two types of teleportation schemes yield the same results.
+Two distinct protocols for two-qubit bidirectional teleportation are developed.
+A comparison between the two protocols reveals a one-to-one mapping, demonstrating their equivalence.

+These teleportation schemes can be extended to a larger number of qubits using single-step quantum walks and combinations of multi-step quantum walks.
+However, our teleportation schemes have certain limitations, particularly in remote scenarios, as the quantum walk steps require joint operations by the sender and receiver—an arrangement that becomes challenging when they are spatially separated.
+Addressing these challenges remains an important open problem in this area of research.

+\section{Final state after a four-step quantum walk in bidirectional teleportation of two qubits using a single-step quantum walk.}

+In this teleportation scheme, after the four walks defined in Eqs. (\ref{Eqn5-2}) and (\ref{Eqn5-3}) act on the input state in Eq. (\ref{Eqn5-1}), it becomes

+On the above state, measurements can be performed in the respective bases, and unitary operators can reproduce the two-qubit states in bidirectional teleportation.

+\section{Final state after a four-step quantum walk in bidirectional teleportation of two qubit using two step quantum walk.}